Wendy-Wu-WWU/Illustrative-MFCC-and-spectrogram-based-language-classification/README.md

 1_name1.jpg , 1_name2.jpg , 1_name3.jpg
 and so on
 There the 3 different architecture in training code.
 The sutaible architecture can be selected Model can be tested in live environment using testor code.
-The feature extractor and preprocessing should be same while training and testing..
+Dont forget to connect a microphone while testing The feature extractor and preprocessing should be same while training and testing..
 Should be changed accordingly.